Intro to Dart

 final String? description;

-Package(this.name, this.latestVersion, this.description);
+Package(this.name, this.latestVersion, {this.description});

 @override